Prime Rib with Bone-In: The Ultimate Guide to Perfect Roast

 Place your seasoned prime rib in a roasting pan.
 Now, for even cooking, use a rack in the roasting pan.
 I find that it also helps to create a nice crust and allows those beautiful roasting juices to pool at the bottom, ready to be transformed into a delicious sauce.
 You can even add a bit of water or broth to the bottom of the pan to help with moisture.
 I usually add a few tablespoons of beef broth, it adds a little bit of extra flavour.

-Cooking Time: Finding Your Perfect Roast
+cooking time: Finding Your Perfect Roast

 Here's where it gets a little tricky.
 The cooking time will depend on the size of your prime rib and the desired level of doneness.
 And you'll need a trusty meat thermometer to make sure you get that perfect level of doneness.